 However, the results of the research are all the more worrying when we see that 43 percent of businesses obtain little TANGIBLE benefit from their information and, worse, 23 percent derive NO BENEFIT WHATSOEVER.

-Simply said this means that for nearly a quarter of businesses, information management delivers zero results if we look at it from the value and benefit perspective.
+Simply said this means that for nearly a quarter of businesses, information management and data management deliver zero results if we look at it from the value and benefit perspective.
 Or in other words: for those organizations holding information seems to be merely a cost (as you need to invest to hold it).

 These findings that have been confirmed (regardless of the exact percentages) in so many similar surveys which looked at the de facto information management and value extraction capacity or information management capability of organizations, are frightening.
 They should be really frightening for the concerned businesses and organizations that want to thrive and survive in the digital transformation economy, let alone the next stage of the information age, where information – and the ability to unlock value from it – is fundamental, business-critical and an economic good as such for the information leaders.